 - After the restart, you will be asked to choose one of the several options.
 Choose Troubleshoot.

 - You’ll be notified that you can restart your device in order to change advanced boot options.
 Press Restart.

-- After the reboot you can choose between several options.
+- After the reboot, you can choose between several options.
 Press the option that lets you enter into Safe Mode.
-In our case it’s option number 4, so you can press 4 of F4 to enter into Safe Mode.
+In our case it’s option number 4, so you can press 4 or F4 to enter into Safe Mode.

 - In Safe Mode go to Settings and open Device Manager.